enricoros/big-AGI/docs/environment-variables.md

 # Backend HTTP Basic Authentication (see `deploy-authentication.md` for turning on authentication)
 HTTP_BASIC_AUTH_USERNAME=
 HTTP_BASIC_AUTH_PASSWORD=

+# Frontend variables
+NEXT_PUBLIC_PLANTUML_SERVER_URL=
 ```

-## Variables Documentation
+## Backend Variables

+These variables are used only by the server-side code, at runtime.
+Define them before running the nextjs local server (in development or
+cloud deployment), or pass them to Docker (--env-file or -e) when starting the container.

 ### Database

+To enable Chat Link Sharing, you need to connect the backend to a database.
+We currently support Postgres and MongoDB.

 For Database configuration see [deploy-database.md](deploy-database.md).

-To enable features such as Chat Link Sharing, you need to connect the backend to a database.
-We currently support Postgres and MongoDB.

 ### LLMs